yananli117/E2SE/README.md

 ## Test

-###  for the efficiency,
+###  Efficiency test
+follow the run instructions, take a file as input and get the output.
+The output varies with different file sizes.

-Generate a file of n megabytes
+You can follow the listing commands to generate a file of n megabytes
   ```
   cd testGuide
   javac ComFile1.java